 - Job-specific or occupation-specific language training to help you with jargon and other work-related phrases.

 Some organizations may offer a host program.
-This is a volunteer-based program that matches immigrants with a host who can guide you through your first few months in Canada.
+This is a volunteer-based program that matches immigrants with a host who can guide them through their first few months in Canada.
 Your “host” can help you with questions you may have such as:

 - Where to shop